-- Prepare the fireplace opening in accordance with section 3.2 and 3.6 ensuring that the surface around the opening is flat and level in all directions. - Mark out, drill, plug and fit the four cable guide brackets onto the rear wall of the fireplace opening as shown in Figure 57.
-Use 4.5mm masonry bit if drilling into masonry.
-Use 3.5mm bit if fitting the fire into metal flue box. - 3.
-Install any fire surround at this stage, if required. - 4.
-Install the gas supply within the opening using rigid or semi-rigid tubing allowing for rear entry into the fire box (See Figure 57). - 5.
+- Prepare the fireplace opening in accordance with Section 3.2 and 3.6 ensuring that the surface around the opening is flat and level in all directions. - 2.
+Mark out, drill, plug and fit the four eye screws onto the rear wall of the fireplace opening as shown in Figure 55. - 3.
+Install the gas supply within the opening using rigid or semi-rigid tubing allowing for rear entry into the fire box (See Figure 55). - 4.
 If installing Optimum Control Model prepare a suitable route for the cable to the wall switch.